Imagine a great play list, the wind in your face and the freedom of the…

 Calgary is famous for its Chinooks – a weather phenomenon that can raise the temperature by 10 degrees in a matter of minutes.

-Cool facts about Canadian People
+Cool facts about Canadian people

-The population in Canada in 2018 was approximately 37.06 million.
+The population in Canada in 2022 is estimated at 38.65 million.

 81 percent of the total population resides in cities.